XFMS — Xpansion Framework Model Source

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare read-only, idempotent, non-destructive.
-The description adds that it returns weights, scores, and rationale, and explains lexicographic ordering for the primary parameter, providing useful behavioral context beyond annotations.
+Annotations already declare the tool as read-only, idempotent, and non-destructive.
+The description adds that it returns a shortlist with weights, scores, and rationale, and that ranking is based on purpose.
+This is complementary and provides useful behavioral context without contradicting annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.